HelloTask: Building Bangladesh’s first on-demand domestic helper service /

 HelloTask’s vision is to build an ecosystem where every family employs trained, skilled, and verified domestic helpers, with an aim to provide a secure workplace for millions while also establishing ‘domestic work’ as a dignified profession.

 The RMG industry of Bangladesh currently employs nearly 5 million workers.
 This industry has been brought under a structure owing to the demand generated overseas.
-Thus, the workers in this industry get the benefit of a well structured workplace.
-HelloTask’s impact lies in the creation of that structure in the domestic help industry of Bangladesh, allowing women choosing this profession to undergo a properly designed training, and eventually, find employment opportunity.
-This creates an impact on the lifestyle and earnings of women from a certain demographic background, who would otherwise get exploited or have to struggle choosing domestic help as their profession.
+Thus, the workers in this industry get the benefit of a well-structured workplace.
+HelloTask’s impact lies in the creation of that structure in the domestic help industry of Bangladesh, allowing women choosing this profession to undergo properly designed training, and eventually, find employment opportunities.
+This creates an impact on the lifestyle and earnings of women from a certain demographic background, who would otherwise get exploited or have to struggle to choose domestic help as their profession.

 Currently, HelloTask operates similarly to the Uber platform, but for domestic help providers.
 Service seekers get the option to choose an instant service provider who will be available in an hour’s time, or hire someone on a subscription basis.
 Upon arrival, the service provider undergoes a simple procedure of scanning their ID cards using the ‘Porichoy’ app, after which they can begin their work.

 At the moment, HelloTask has 2000+ active female domestic workers enlisted in their platform, of which 2% identify themselves as disabled.

 In an attempt to ensure their safety, elaborate steps are taken by HelloTask, and so far, there have been no cases of severe harassment.
 The workers are advised to call 999 or reach out to the team through an SOS number provided in the app in case they feel threatened or harassed.